5 Simple Ways to Reduce Auto Insurance Bills

-There are many things to consider when purchasing a new car, including the handling, transmission, gas mileage, and maintenance costs.
+When purchasing a new car, there are many things to consider, including the handling, transmission, gas mileage, and maintenance costs.
 But don’t forget to consider the price of insurance.

 Not all cars are created equal, even in the eyes of insurance providers.
-Cars that are more expensive to repair or models that are more commonly stolen will have higher premiums.
-Before you choose a Porsche over a Prius, make sure you can afford a higher insurance premium.
+Vehicles that are more expensive to repair or more commonly stolen models will have higher premiums.
+Before choosing a Porsche over a Prius, make sure you can afford a higher insurance premium.

 3. Ask About Discounts

 Not all insurance providers offer discounts, but many do, so don’t forget to ask about them.
-You can often get discounts if you insure your home and car through the same provider, if you are a member of the military, or if you take a defensive driving course.
-There are even discounts for teens with good grades.
+You can often get discounts if you insure your home and car through the same provider, if you are a military member, or if you take a defensive driving course.
+Did you know that there are even discounts for teens with good grades?
 Ask your insurance agent what discounts they can find for you.

 4. Drive Less

-Insurance providers consider many factors when determining your premium, but one large factor is how much you drive.
+Insurance providers consider many factors when determining your premium, but how much you drive is one significant factor.
 The reasoning behind this is pretty simple.
-The more you drive, the more likely you are to be in an accident.
+The more you drive, the more likely you will be in an accident.